Skater901/warcraft3-notification-bot/README.md

   Properties file.
 - `database.port` is the port of the database.
 This value defaults to `3306` if not specified in the config Properties file.
-- `database.username` is the username of the MySQL user this application will use to connect to the database.
+- `database.username` is the username of the MariaDB user this application will use to connect to the database.
-- `database.password` is the password of the MySQL user this application will use to connect to the database.
+- `database.password` is the password of the MariaDB user this application will use to connect to the database.

 ### Games Notification Configuration